 Gestational age must be at least 12 weeks.

 The concentration of fetal DNA in the mother's blood increases with the progression of the pregnancy.
-Any sample collected before 12 weeks gestation can lead to inconclusive or false negative results and will not be tested.
+Samples collected before 12 weeks gestation can produce inconclusive or false negative results and will not be tested.